inaimathi/langnostic/drafts/tasm-03.md

+Side note to start off; I'd been abbreviating this TAIS (Toronto AI Safety), but noticed that the existing media and meetup was instead TASM (Toronto Ai Safety Meetup).
+I'll use the latter going forward for clarity.

 So last week, the group discussed fallout from the OpenAI drama.
 If you haven't heard about it for some reason, see [here](https://www.lesswrong.com/posts/KXHMCH7wCxrvKsJyn/openai-facts-from-a-weekend), [here](https://www.lesswrong.com/posts/sGpBPAPq2QttY4M2H/openai-the-battle-of-the-board) and [here](https://www.lesswrong.com/posts/EfqAdxR7bvwQLMTQc/openai-altman-returns) for a start.
 Given the kind of nerdnip this is, there were also a few markets on [manifold](https://manifold.markets/home?tab=sam-altman-fired-from-openai).
 For a little while there, it was possible to get free mana by betting against people who were overconfident about how quickly a board can move (especially given that getting Altman re-instated was going to take opposed checks).
 So it goes.
 There was also minor discussion about [Google's upcoming AI offering](https://www.theverge.com/2023/11/16/23964937/googles-next-generation-gemini-ai-model-is-reportedly-delayed), which also has [a market](https://manifold.markets/ZviMowshowitz/will-google-have-the-best-llm-by-eo), and also [Geoffrey Hinton](https://www.wired.com/story/geoffrey-hinton-ai-chatgpt-dangers/) who doesn't.
 Yet, I mean.
 I'm not going to tell you how to live your life.

 ## The Talk